gabetucker2/gostack/README.md

  >
  >> [lambda.go](/tutorials/lambda.go) is a tutorial on how to implement lambda functions
  >
- >> [unaddedtutorials.txt](/tutorials/unaddedtutorials.txt) is where data to be added into future tutorials is stored
+ >> [unaddedtutorials.txt](/tutorials/unaddedtutorials.txt) is where data to be added into future tutorials is stored, intended only for the developers
  >
  > [go.mod](/go.mod) is to initialize the directories
  >